 Art 101.
 Selected Topics in Art History.
 9 units (3-0-6).
+Offered by announcement.
 Advanced credit to be determined on a course-by-course basis by the instructor.
 Instructors: Staff.

 Art 103.
 Ancient Art: From the Pyramids to the Colosseum.
 9 units (3-0-6).
 A survey of the art of the earliest civilizations of the Ancient Near East and Mediterranean from the Bronze Age to approximately A.D.
-300. The major monuments-architectural, sculptural, and pictorial-of Mesopotamia, Egypt, the Aegean, Greece, and Rome will be examined as solutions to problems of form and function presented by communal political, economic, and religious life.
+300. The major monuments - architectural, sculptural, and pictorial - of Mesopotamia, Egypt, the Aegean, Greece, and Rome will be examined as solutions to problems of form and function presented by communal political, economic, and religious life.
 Emphasis will be placed on the creation of Graeco-Roman art, the foundation of the Western artistic tradition.
 The course will include one or more study trips to the Getty Museum.
+Not offered 1995-96.
 Instructors: Staff.

 Art 106.
 The Age of the Great Cathedrals.
 9 units (3-0-6).
-A study of Western European artistic developments from the disintegration of the Roman world, circa A.D.
-476, to the age of the great cathedrals through the 14th century.
-The period is art-historically divided into four general categories: early Christian, Carolingian, Romanesque, and Gothic.
+A study of the arts of Western Europe from the disintegration of the Roman Empire circa A.D.
+476, to the 14th century.
 The diverse historical forces at work during this long period produced a correspondingly varied art.
-Major monuments of architecture, such as the cathedrals of Notre Dame, Chartres, Reims, Cologne, Strasbourg, and Westminster, as well as sculpture, illuminated manuscripts, mosaics, panel painting, and stained glass will be examined within the aesthetic and social framework of countries as culturally diverse as France, Italy, Germany, Spain, and Britain, Instructor: Howard.
+Emphasis will be on the later Middle Ages, from circa 1200-1350, a period marked by a synthesizing of inherited traditions into a comprehensive whole.
+Major monuments of architecture, such as the cathedrals of Notre Dame, Chartres, Reims, Cologne, Strasbourg, and Westminster, as well as sculpture, illuminated manuscripts, mosaics, panel painting, and stained glass will be examined within the aesthetic and social framework of countries as culturally diverse as France, Italy, Germany, Spain, and Britain.
+Not offered 1995-96.
+Instructor: Howard.

 Art 108.
 Italian Renaissance Art.
-9 units (3-0-6).
+9 units (3-0-6); first term.
 A basic study of the greatest achievements of Italian painting, sculpture, and architecture in the 15th and 16th centuries.
 Masterpieces by a succession of artists such as Giotto, Masaccio, Brunelleschi, Donatello, Alberti, the Bellini, Leonardo da Vinci, Michelangelo, Raphael, Titian, Veronese, and others will be examined for their formal beauty and power, and studied as manifestations of individual genius in the context of their time and place: Italy, fragmented politically, yet at the peak of its cultural dominance.
 Instructor: Howard.

 Art 109.
 Northern European Art: 1400-1650.
 9 units (3-0-6).
 A comprehensive survey of artistic developments in Northern Europe from the late middle ages through the Renaissance and baroque periods.
-The course will focus upon the complexity of northern art, from its origins in the still forceful medieval culture of 15th-century Flanders, to its confrontation with Italian Renaissance humanism in the 16th century.
-The effects of this cultural synthesis and the eventual development of distinct national schools of painting in the 17th century are examined through the works of the period's dominant artists, including Van Eyck, Dürer, Brueghel, Holbein, Rubens, Van Dyck, Hals, and Rembrandt, Instructor: Howard.
+The course will focus upon the complexity of northern art, from its origins in the still force-ful medieval culture of 15th-century Flanders, to its confrontation with Italian Renaissance humanism in the 16th century.
+The effects of this cultural synthesis and the eventual development of distinct national schools of painting in the 17th century are examined through the works of the period's dominant artists, including Van Eyck, Dürer, Brueghel, Holbein, Rubens, Van Dyck, Hals, and Rembrandt.
+Not offered 1995-96.
+Instructor: Howard.